gnembon/fabric-carpet/docs/scarpet/language/Containers.md

 # Lists, Maps and API support for Containers

-Scarpet supports basic container types: lists and maps (aka hashmaps, dicts etc..)
+Scarpet supports basic container types: lists, maps (aka hashmaps, dicts etc..), and matrices

 ## Container manipulation

-Here is a list of operations that work on all types of containers: lists, maps, as well as other Minecraft specific modifyable containers, like NBTs
+Here is a list of operations that work on all types of containers: lists, maps, matrices as well as other Minecraft specific modifiable containers, like NBTs

 ### `get(container, address, ...), get(lvalue), ':' operator`

 Returns the value at `address` element from the `value`.
 For lists it indicates an index, use negative numbers to reach elements from the end of the list. `get` call will always be able to find the index.
-In case there is few items, it will loop over
+In case there are too few items, it will loop over.

-for maps, retrieves the value under the key specified in the `address` or null otherwise
+For maps, retrieves the value under the key specified in the `address` or null otherwise

+For matrices, input a pair of coordinates as `address`, and it will retrieve that value in the matrix, or null if index is out of bounds.
+Inputting `[number,null]` will return a row, and `[null,number]` will return a column (as a list of numbers).

 [Minecraft specific usecase]: In case `value` is of `nbt` type, uses address as the nbt path to query, returning null, if path is not found, one value if there was one match, or list of values if result is a list.
 Returned elements can